souryadey/deep-n-cheap/README.md

 **Highlight**: State-of-the-art performance on benchmark and custom datasets with training time orders of magnitude lower than competing frameworks and NAS efforts.

 **How to cite?**<br>
-The research paper is available on [arXiv](https://arxiv.org/abs/2004.00974).
+The original research paper was presented in [ACML 2020](http://proceedings.mlr.press/v129/dey20a.html), and is also available on [arXiv](https://arxiv.org/abs/2004.00974).
 Use this bibtex for citation:
 ```
-@article{Dey2020_automl,
-author = {Sourya Dey and Saikrishna C. Kanala and Keith M. Chugg and Peter A. Beerel},
+@inproceedings{Dey2020_ACML,
   title = {Deep-n-Cheap: An Automated Search Framework for Low Complexity Deep Learning},
-journal = {arXiv e-print arXiv:2004.00974},
+  author = {Dey, Sourya and Kanala, Saikrishna C. and Chugg, Keith M. and Beerel, Peter A.},
+  booktitle = {Proc.
+12th Asian Conference on Machine Learning (ACML)},
+  pages = {273--288},
-year = {2020}
+  year = {2020},
+  month = {Nov},
+  publisher = {Proceedings of Machine Learning Research (PMLR)},
+  volume = {129}
 }
 ```
+The extended version paper is published in the journal [SN Computer Science](https://link.springer.com/article/10.1007%2Fs42979-021-00646-0).

 ## How to run?
 - Install Python 3